EMC China Lab

 Medical Device biocompatibility testing - ISO 10993

-The purpose of biocompatibility testing is to ensure that when materials come into contact with the human body, they do not release toxic substances that may cause local or systemic cytotoxicity, carcinogenicity, or reproductive toxicity.
-The material should not cause inflammatory reactions, immune responses, toxic reactions, or thrombus formation after contact with the human body.
+The purpose of biocompatibility testing is to ensure that when materials come into contact with the human body, they do not release toxic substances that may cause local or systeMIC cytotoxicity, carcinogenicity, or reproductive toxicity.
+The material shoULd not cause inflammatory reactions, immune responses, toxic reactions, or thrombus formation after contact with the human body.

 The JJR laboratory in China follows the widely recognized international standards used by health authorities, academia, and industry, namely the ISO 10993 series.
 In addition, the management of medical devices primarily refers to the U.S. FDA guidelines.
 Medical devices are classified into three risk categories based on their level of risk: